mludvig/aws-ssm-tools/README.md

     The `ssm-ssh` tool provides a connection and authentication mechanism for running SSH over Systems Manager.

-    Note that the target instance *does not need* inbound internet connection nor needs an open SSH port in the Security Group.
-All it needs is being registered in the Systems Manager.
+    The target instance *does not need* a public IP address, it also does *not* need an open SSH port in the Security Group.
+All it needs is to be registered in the Systems Manager.

-    While we are at it we will forward port 3306 to our MySQL RDS database using the standard `-L 3306:mysql-rds.aws.nz:3306` SSH port forwarding method.
+    All `ssh` options are supported, go wild.
+In this example we will forward port 3306 to our MySQL RDS database using the standard `-L 3306:mysql-rds.aws.nz:3306` SSH port forwarding method.

     ```
     ~ $ ssm-ssh ec2-user@test1 -L 3306:mysql-rds.aws.nz:3306 -i ~/.ssh/aws-nz.pem